 - Use Anti-Depressants

-If you are Looking for information on COVID19 and how La Galigo Liveaboard operates during these times, then please follow this link to find out more information
+If you are looking for information on COVID-19 and how La Galigo Liveaboard operates during the pandemic, then please follow this link to find out more information

 Depending on where you fly from and who your preferred airline partner is, the end goal is to land in Sorong, which is located on the mainland of West Papua in Indonesia.